Education in Latin America: Institutions in Latin American higher education

 One of the more recent efforts established by a Latin American country to increase globalization and an interest in the STEM (Science Technology Engineering and Math) fields is the Brazil Scientific Mobility Program.
 The initiative focuses on sending Brazilian undergraduate and graduate students to study in the United States for a limited period of time.
 Students must be majoring in a Brazilian institution in a STEM field in order to participate in the program.
 Participants are awarded a grant/scholarship that allows them to student in the United States for up to one year at a university with a focus in STEM-related areas.
 The initiative hopes to grant scholarships to Brazil's 100,000 best students in STEM fields.
 The Brazilian Scientific Mobility Program also allows Brazilian students to master the English language by offering them time to take intensive English language courses before moving onto STEM content classes.
 Since its conception, more than 20,000 Brazilian students have been placed at universities through the United States.
 Additionally 475 U.S. host institutions have been involved in hosting either academic or intensive English students or in some instance providing both programs.
 The primary area of study for Brazilian scholarship grantees is engineering where 65% of program grantees are engineering majors.
 The program goals complement the goals and areas of improvement from all of Latin America.
 The goals are to: "To promote scientific research; To invest in educational resources, allocated both within Brazil, and internationally; To increase international cooperation within science and technology and To initiate and engage students in global dialogue.

 In order for Latin American countries to bolster their higher education efforts, they must work to broaden their higher education system and make their scientific and technological capability more robust.
 Additionally, more outreach must be obtained among nearby societies and countries in order to build rapport and relationships that extend to higher education.
 This could improve teacher training, collaboration in curriculum development and support schools in difficult student and teacher interactions.
 Finally, Latin America must be able to compete with the increased demands that globalization places upon higher education.
 Latin America must adapt their higher education institutions to reflect the globalization trend affecting higher education throughout the entire world.
 The trend is already affecting higher education in Latin American countries with initiatives such as the Brazilian Scientific Mobility Program but those programs are few.
 Providing more opportunities for Latin American students to study abroad even to other Latin American countries could really benefits students to change their worldviews.
 Eventually, such programs could affect education policy in many Latin American countries providing a strong partnership across the world.

-To learn more about education systems specific to a particular Latin American country, find their webpages here: Argentina, Bolivia, Chile, Colombia, Ecuador, Venezuela, Guatemala, Mexico, Panama, Bahamas, Dominican Republic, Haiti, etc.
+To learn more about education systems specific to a particular Latin American country, find their webpages here: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay, Venezuela.